Patents pending / source-available

 obsolete.

 UAB gives AI agents structured spatial perception of any desktop app.
 Buttons, inputs, menus organized into a 2D spatial grid as data, not pixels.
-61 action types across 9+ frameworks.
+62 action types across 9+ frameworks.
 17 native MCP tools.
-5-tier cascade control.
+6-tier cascade control.
 50-100x faster than screenshots.
 100-200x cheaper.
+The concerto — every micro-operation uses the most efficient method.

 Windows may show a SmartScreen warning.
 Click "More info" then "Run anyway".
-The installer is unsigned (open source).
+The installer is unsigned.
 Verify the source on GitHub.

 100% local.
 Nothing leaves your machine